SauceMcFloss/F.R.E.D./System_Architecture.md

 We will meet every Tuesday and Thursday for two hours between 4 PM to 6 PM in order to ensure people are obtaining the hardware they are assigned to get as well as the classes they are supposed to design.
 # Security
-Not many secruity features need to be implemented.
-However, we will have a username and password for the webcam feed to the computer and in the event that we do want to produce this program for other RC Cars to run on, we will likely need to implement some measure of security so that the RC car cannot be intercepted and controlled by another signal.
+Not many security features need to be implemented.
+However, we will have a username and password for the webcam feed to the computer, and in the event that we do want to produce this program for other RC Cars to run on, we will likely need to implement some measure of security so that the RC car cannot be intercepted and controlled by another signal.

 # Performance
+Because the RC car has multiple parts that need to run in real time, we will need our systems to be fast enough to compute in real time as well.
+Specifically, we want the refresh rate for our camera to be at least 30 frames per second, and we want our neural network to be able to recognize signals quickly enough to respond to them before passing them completely.

 # Scalability
 * capability for multiple car profiles